Shake, Rattle and Roll Fourteen: The Invasion

-Shake, Rattle and Roll Fourteen: The Invasion (simply known as Shake, Rattle and Roll XIV or Shake, Rattle and Roll 14) is a 2012 Filipino science fiction horror anthology film directed by Chito S. Roño, and the fourteenth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle and Roll Fourteen: The Invasion (stylized as The Invasion: Shake Rattle and Roll Fourteen, and also known as Shake, Rattle and Roll XIV or Shake, Rattle and Roll 14) is a 2012 Filipino science fiction horror anthology film directed by Chito S. Roño, and the fourteenth installment of the Shake, Rattle & Roll film series.
 The film stars an ensemble cast including Dennis Trillo, Lovi Poe, Janice de Belen, Herbert Bautista, Paulo Avelino, Martin Escudero and Vhong Navarro.

 The film was produced by Regal Entertainment and Regal Multimedia, Inc. The film is an official entry to the 38th Metro Manila Film Festival.
-The film also serves as the Most Independent throughout the entire series for its sole director, Chito S. Roño.

-The film features the return of Janice de Belen and Herbert Bautista, both of which starred in past Shake, Rattle and Roll installments.
+The film also serves as the most independent entry throughout the entire series for its sole director, Chito S. Roño.
+The film also features the return of Arlene Muhlach, Janice de Belen and Herbert Bautista, which starred in past Shake, Rattle & Roll installments.

-The fifteenth and final installment, Shake, Rattle & Roll XV, was released in 2014.
+The fifteenth installment, Shake, Rattle & Roll XV, was released in 2014.

 Plot

 "Pamana"

-In 1983, four cousins: an emigrant Benedict (Eri Neeman), narcissistic Myra (Janice de Belen), eloquent Faye (Arlene Muhlach) and former clergyman Donald (Herbert Bautista) gather in their late uncle's house to get their inheritance of 5 million pesos each.
+In 1983, four cousins: emigrant Benedict, narcissistic Myra, eloquent Faye and former clergyman Donald gather in their late uncle's house to get their inheritance of 5 million pesos each.
 Their uncle's butler told them if one of them dies within a month, his/her inheritance goes to the others.
-Each of them were given the responsibility of taking care of a comic book written by their uncle (Johnny Barnes).
+Each of them were given the responsibility of taking care of a comic book written by their uncle.
 The cousins show no interest to their comic books, except Donald, and throw it away.
-Meanwhile, their emigrant cousin was killed by Filomena (Dimples Romana), a malakat from one of his uncle's comics.
+Meanwhile, Benedict is killed by Filomena, a malakat from one of his uncle's comics.

 They return to their uncle's house only to find out the butler had died.
 At the strike of midnight, the characters in the comics came to life.
-Donald, with the help from Rosalda (Snooky Serna), a ghostly pianist, had discovered there was an even stronger character, Buboy ang Munting Diablo.
-Buboy (Rain Pogi Quite) kills them one by one.

-By morning, it was only Myra and her daughter, Gladys (Anna Vicente), who survived the night.
-They rushed out of the house and went inside a taxi.
-Myra's stepson, Filemon (Gerald Pesigan), follows and gives Myra four cheques worth 5 million pesos each.
-It was actually Buboy who had impersonated Filemon who gave her the cheques.
-As they leave, the taxi driver activates his cab's sound system to news broadcasts as nearby residents also do the same on their own radios wherein a reporter announces the imminent arrival of the plane carrying Benigno Aquino, Jr.
+Donald, with the help from Rosalda, a ghostly pianist, discovers there is an even stronger character, Buboy ang Munting Diablo.
+Buboy kills them one by one, leaving only Myra and her daughter, Gladys, as the survivors.
+They rush out of the house and board a taxi.
+Buboy, disguised as Myra's stepson, Filemon, gives her four cheques worth 5 million pesos each.
+As they leave, the taxi driver activates his cab's sound system to news broadcasts as nearby residents do the same on their own radios wherein they hear a reporter announcing the imminent arrival of the plane carrying Benigno Aquino, Jr.